openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Self-Issued OpenID Provider Discovery {#siop-discovery}

-RP can obtain `authorization_endpoint` of the Self-Issued OP to construct a request targeted to a particular application either by using the pre-agreed static configuration values, or by performing Dynamic Discovery as defined in (#dynamic-siop-metadata).
+The RP can obtain `authorization_endpoint` of the Self-Issued OP to construct a request targeted to a particular application either by using the pre-agreed static configuration values, or by performing Dynamic Discovery as defined in (#dynamic-siop-metadata).

 ## Dynamic Discovery of Self-Issued OpenID Provider Metadata {#dynamic-siop-metadata}